Hetalia-cmyk/tokenplex-exchange/README.md

 Support & Community
 Join our growing community on Discord and Telegram.
 For any queries or support, reach out to our dedicated support team.

-Roadmap
+**Roadmap**
 Our vision for Tokenplex is to serve as an incentivised hub of cross chain liquidity on solana.
+Whitepaper coming soon.

 Contribute
 Tokenplex is always on the lookout for passionate contributors.
 If you believe in our mission and want to be a part of our journey, check out our GitHub repository and contribute or give us feedback!